 International schools in Riyadh

 The requirements for securing a place at an international school in Riyadh vary from one institution to the next.
-Some schools may require written references from a child's previous schools while others require students to sit an entrance examination.
+Some schools may need written references from a child's previous schools, while others require students to sit an entrance examination.
 While most international schools in Riyadh are not selective, others, such as the British and American schools, give preference to students according to their nationality.
 Although it is not necessary for children to attend a school sponsored by their country of origin, the logistical transition between systems tends to be easiest in this sort of situation.